 Medical providers, alone, are not the only services you are likely to need.
 Comprehensive treatment involves much more than getting a diagnosis, therapy or receiving medication prescriptions.
 Non-medical services you may want to look for include organizers, support groups, lawyers, schools, etc..
 You can find many of these using this collection of Supplemental Treatment Providers.

 ADHD coaching is another treatment option to “help build skills, not pills”.”
 Coaching is increasingly popular and showing promise as an adjunct or alternative treatment option.
 Our Find an ADHD Coach section includes sources for ADHD coach training, individual or group coaching as well as Parent coaches.
+If you cannot afford a personal coach, there are Options to Personal Coaching.

 What about insurance, Medicare or Medicaid?